J. Lee Thompson

-John Lee Thompson (1 August 1914 – 30 August 2002) was a British film director, active in London and Hollywood, best known for award-winning films such as Woman in a Dressing Gown, Ice Cold in Alex and The Guns of Navarone along with cult classics like Cape Fear, Conquest of the Planet of the Apes and The White Buffalo.
+John Lee Thompson (1 August 1914 – 30 August 2002) was an English film director, screenwriter and producer.
+Initially an exponent of social realism, he became known as a versatile and prolific director of thrillers, action, and adventure films.

+His works included mainstream critical and commercial successes like Woman in a Dressing Gown (1957), Ice Cold in Alex (1958), Tiger Bay (1959), North West Frontier (also 1959), The Guns of Navarone (1961), the original Cape Fear (1962), and Mackenna's Gold (1969).
+He also directed cult classics like the Planet of the Apes sequels, The White Buffalo (1977), Happy Birthday to Me (1981), King Solomon's Mines (1985) and several Charles Bronson vehicles for Cannon Films in the 1980s.

+Thompson received an Academy Award nomination for Best Director for The Guns of Navarone.
+He was also a four-time BAFTA Award nominee (twice for Best Film and twice for Outstanding British Film).
+He also received accolades from the Berlin International Film Festival and the Cannes Film Festival, and was both a Golden Globe and Directors Guild of America Award nominee.

 Early life

-Thompson was born in Bristol on 1 August 1914.
+Thompson was born in the Bristol suburb of Westbury on Trym on 1 August 1914.
 His family had links to the theatre.
 Thompson studied at Dover College then went to work in the theatre, joining the Nottingham Repertory Company as an actor and stagehand.
 He later went to work for a repertory company in Croydon, Surrey.

-He wrote plays in his spare time, and had started when he was nine.
+He wrote plays in his spare time, continuing a hobby he had started at the age of nine.
 One of them, Murder Happens? was performed at Croydon in 1934.
 His second staged play, Double Error, had a brief West End run at the Fortune Theatre in 1935.
 An article from this time about the play said he had written 40 plays already, including four in between his first two staged plays.
 A company worth £10,000 was formed to exploit Thompson's writings over the next seven years but this appears to have not had a long life.

 Thompson later said he had written a part for himself to perform, but when management asked him if he wanted to do so he said "of course not," and "the die was cast.
 Later I decided if I didn't have the guts to admit I wanted to play the role I should never act again and I never did."